PeterWarrington/olm-convert/README.md

 Can be used as a command line interface or as a module.

-Supports attachments but can only output emails with HTML content type.
+Supports attachments but can only output emails with the HTML and plain text content types.

 ## Usage